-Gluten are proteins that occur naturally in certain cereals such as wheat, spelt, rye and barley.
-Gluten makes bread fluffy and is normally digested in the intestines.
+Gluten are proteins found naturally in certain grains such as wheat, spelt, rye and barley.
+Gluten, for example, makes bread fluffy and is normally just digested in the gut.
+You can read more about gluten intolerance below.

 If you suffer from gluten intolerance (also known as celiac disease), the small intestine is unable to properly digest the gluten.
 People with gluten intolerance react violently to the intake of gluten.
 The body makes antibodies that attack the body’s own cells.
 This causes an inflammatory reaction in the lining of the small intestine, which then becomes damaged.
 A damaged small intestine is less able to absorb nutrients, which can lead to deficiencies.